 THC is a remarkable compound in marijuana that not only gets you high, but also helps treat a variety of medical ailments.
-For example, research has discovered that weed is capable of freezing cancerous cells, and could even prevent them from metastasizing.
-In other words, cannabis could prevent cancer cells from spreading and killing you.

 It is also extremely relaxing, and in the famous case of the trapped Chilean miners, few people know that weed and porn were sent to help calm them down while they awaited help!